brainlife/docs/docs/tutorial/diffusion-preprocessing.md

     * anat/t1w
 1. Click the 'Stage to process' button on the right side of the screen
     * For 'Project', select your project from the drop-down menu.
-    * For 'Process', select 'Create New Process' and title it "fMRI Prep Tutorial".
+    * For 'Process', select 'Create New Process' and title it "dMRI Prep Tutorial".
 Hit 'Submit'.
         * This will take you to the process on your Project's page
 1. Archive the data in your project by clickin the 'Archive' button next to each dataset.